-I do not have a crystal ball to predict what the future holds for any of us, but I would bet the bank that many of you are making resolutions that with a new year, new decade, there is going to be a new you.
+I do not have a crystal ball to predict what the future holds for any of us, but I would bet the bank that many of you are making resolutions that with a new year, there is going to be a new you.
 I can predict that despite all the personal resolutions to drop weight, to be thinner, fitter and healthier, a large percentage of you will have failed and returned to your old unhealthy habits by March.
 There will be some who will sputter along in their attempts at being a new person until May, and then by Memorial Day weekend here in America, these good folks will throw in the towel in order to enjoy all the summer festivities with family and friends.

-Face it, we have become a society where over indulgence and gluttony coupled with sedentary, lazy lifestyles has become the societal norm.
+Face it, we have become a society where over-indulgence and gluttony coupled with sedentary, lazy lifestyles has become the societal norm.
 We can see the evidence of this everywhere.
-In public, maybe even within the privacy of our own homes, every direction we might cast a glance, we will see one or many with a weight problem as a direct result of over indulgence and sedentary lifestyles with not a care in the world about how this kind of life is affecting their health and well being.
-That is, until their health begins to cause them issues and hard earned money for medical treatments.
+In public, maybe even within the privacy of our own homes, every direction we might cast a glance, we will see one or many with a weight problem as a direct result of over-indulgence and sedentary lifestyles with not a care in the world about how this kind of life is affecting their health and well-being.
+That is, until their health begins to cause them issues and hard-earned money for medical treatments.

 If you want to begin the new year on a track towards developing a healthy and fit body here are a few tips to consider:

 - First thing, especially if you are not already in good physical condition is visit your doctor and get cleared before beginning any new physical fitness regimen.

 - You want to ensure your heart is up to the task.

 - You might need to have a few limitations to consider in the early weeks and months in order to avoid injury from weak muscles and connective tissues.